Max Kepler Player Props: Twins vs. Guardians

 Max Kepler At The Plate

-- Kepler is hitting .233 with four doubles, three home runs and nine walks.
+- Kepler is hitting .235 with four doubles, five home runs and nine walks.

+- Kepler will look to extend his four-game hitting streak.
+He's batting .211 with two homers over the course of his last games.

-- In seven games this season, Kepler has picked up an RBI, with more than one RBI once.
+- In 39.1% of his games this season, Kepler has had at least one RBI.
+He's picked up more than one in 13.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.